nasa/Common-Metadata-Repository/search-app/api_docs.md

      curl "%CMR-ENDPOINT%/granules?project\[\]=2009_GR_NASA&project\[\]=2013_GR_NASA&options\[project\]\[and\]=true"

-#### Find granules by concept ids, collection concept ids, echo granule ids and echo collection ids.
+#### Find granules by concept ids, echo granule ids, parent concept ids, and echo collection ids.

 Note: more than one may be supplied